Graham Houston

 Physical Profile

-Possesses a college-ready frame at a listed 6-foot-4 to 6-foot-5 and weighing between 305 and 315 pounds.
-Carries his weight well and has a powerful lower half, which is the engine for his run-blocking prowess.
-While he has played left tackle for a top-tier high school program, his skill set and body type are best suited for a move inside to guard at the next level, where his strength and physical nature can be maximized in closer quarters.
+Possesses an excellent frame for an interior lineman, listed between 6-foot-4 and 6-foot-5 and weighing in the 285-310 pound range.
+He has a promising build that will allow him to add more mass effectively in a college strength and conditioning program.
+While he has played left tackle for a top-tier high school program, his skill set and body type project best to guard or center at the next level, where his power and physicality can be maximized in closer quarters.

 Play Style